vidjil/vidjil/.gitlab/issue_templates/Web deploy.md

 - [ ] Live tests on `dev`
 - [ ] Bikeshed strings
 - [ ] List complete
++ [ ] List all the changes, checking that the milestone contains all relevant issues/MR
 - [ ] Finalize `CHANGELOG.web`
 - [ ] Finalize ~doc
 - [ ] Finalize `docker/CHANGELOG`